admiral9200/Cesium/README.md

 * Vuex for state management
 * Vue Router for main routing

-NPM packages used in frontend:
+NPM packages used in Vue app:
 * vuex
 * nprogress
 * vue-notification